Bwillia13x/iva_2/replit.md

 - **Note**: JavaScript rendering is available as an opt-in feature but may not work in all environments due to browser dependencies

 **Phase 1: Core Analysis Improvements**
-- **Fixed OpenAI Responses API integration**: Removed unsupported `response_format` parameter from Responses API calls
+- **Fixed API integration**: Improved structured data extraction with proper response parsing
 - **Enhanced claim extraction**: Completely rewrote prompt to extract 5 categories of claims (licensing, regulatory, partner_bank, security, compliance, marketing)
 - **Expanded reconciliation engine**: Added 10+ new verification rules:
   - ISO/SOC 2/PCI certification validation